 What Is A Licensed Insolvency Trustee (Trustee In Bankruptcy)?

 Licensed Insolvency Trustees (“LIT”), formally known as bankruptcy trustees, are federally regulated professionals who provide advice and services to individuals and businesses with debt problems.
-LITs help people make informed choices to deal with their financial difficulties.
+A Licensed Insolvency Trustee helps people make informed choices to deal with their financial difficulties.

 While the court can appoint a trustee in bankruptcy, in practice, consumers decide which trustee they wish to work with to assist them in obtaining debt advice, filing a consumer proposal, or declaring personal bankruptcy.